 There are times when you want go further than gluten-free and need a grain-free breakfast cereal.
+Also you probably want a low sugar cereal breakfast.
 It isn’t easy to satisfy the sweet, milky, crispy crunch that only cereal and milk can give but the right combo of fruit, nuts and seeds can hit the spot.

 So, although oats may be off the menu for some of us, there are still plenty of options when it comes to gluten-free granola or even grain-free cereal.
 Looks like maybe you can eat granola on keto after all.

 Crispy apple paleo is a product of Mulberry Tree.
 Whilst it is primarily a paleo muesli or granola it is also a gluten-free muesli or granola.
 Mulberry Tree is a wholesale granola manufacturer as well as a subsidiary of wholesale food suppliers in Australia.
 The business was established in the year of 1988 in Australia.
 The company produces a wide range of muesli from natural wholefood ingredients including dried fruits, grains, and nuts.
 It can be available in a independent grocery retailers in Australia and people can buy it direct from our online store.

 People can make several kinds of authentic breakfast cereal dishes with the help of crispy apple paleo including apple galette, where it makes a nice sprinkle topping.
 Mulberry Tree manufactures a wide range of other granola and muesli products.
 Crispy apple paleo is a healthy paleo granola that does not include cereal grains and so remains a gluten free granola that is tasty and crunchy and chewy.